With the amount of time and effort you put into your knitting, you want your finished project to look fabulous.

 Stick a pin the blanket’s center.
 Measure until you find the longest distance from pin to side.

 Make sure all distances have the same measurement.
-Make sure the corners are about 90 degrees.
+Make sure the corners are 90 degrees.

 Keep smoothing and stretching out gently, pinning the edges until everything looks and measures out correctly.